Buying the Best Workbench May Seem Simple, But There are Many Variables to Consider.

 After thinking about size and footprint, you should consider whether your company’s workflow is best served by a group of workstations laid out in a particular configuration.
 Some companies offer modular workstations that accommodate different configurations, and thus different types of workflow.
 Use a design that positions your team for maximum efficiency.

-If you’re operating with a progressive work flow, you may want to configure your workbenches to create an integrated, moving production line.
-Flow racks can then be used to stage and deliver parts using gravity, reducing material handling time, point-of-use storage and costs.
+If you’re operating with a progressive workflow, you may want to configure your workbenches to create an integrated, moving production line.
+Flow racks stage and deliver parts using gravity, reducing material handling time, point-of-use storage and costs.

 If your team functions in cells or groups, it may be served best by different shaped configurations that encourage easy communication.
 Some workstations are available in modules, so they can easily be combined to create everything from in-line and in-line back-to-back configurations to T-, U-, X-, and Y-shaped configurations.